httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Redefine Upload-Complete on the server side.
 * Recommend incremental delivery.
 * Clarify `min-size` limit and its client behavior.
+* Include `Upload-Limit` in response to limit violation.

 ## Since draft-ietf-httpbis-resumable-upload-10
 {:numbered="false"}